aws-samples/aws-modern-application-workshop/module-1/README.md

 All buckets created in Amazon S3 are fully private by default.
 In order to be used as a public website, we need to create an S3 [Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) that indicates objects stored within this new bucket may be publicly accessed by anyone.
 Bucket policies are represented as JSON documents that define the S3 *Actions* (S3 API calls) that are allowed (or not not allowed) to be performed by different *Principals* (in our case the public, or anyone).

 The JSON document for the necessary bucket policy is located at: `~/environment/aws-modern-application-workshop/module-1/aws-cli/website-bucket-policy.json`.
 This file contains a string that needs to be replaced with the bucket name you've chosen (indicated with `REPLACE_ME_BUCKET_NAME`).

-**Note: Throughout this workshop you will be similarly opening files that have contents which need to be replaced (all will be prefixed with `REPLACE_ME_`, to make them easy to find using CTRL-F on Windows or ⌘-F on Mac.)**

 To **open a file** in Cloud9, use the File Explorer on the left panel and double click `website-bucket-policy.json`: